nivekcode/primeNG-advanced-growl/README.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# messages modul
+# AdvGrowlModul

+The AdvGrowlModule is a wrapper around the growl module from PrimeNG.
+This wrapper was created because PrimeNG is missing some features.

+## What is missing on PrimeNG?
-The message module is a wrapper around the growl module from PrimeNG.
-Unfortunatelly the PrimeNG module does not offer a central service to create growl messages.
+- PrimeNG module does not offer a central service to create growl messages.
 The PrimeNG message modul strongly couples the template and the component.
 You need to include the growl component in each template.
-It would be great to include the growl component only once and then create growl messages with the help of a service.

-PrimeNG growl offers us to define a sticky property to remove the messages.
+- PrimeNG growl offers us to define a sticky property to remove the messages.
 When we set the lifetime of the messages to 3 seconds all messages will be removed after the specified time.
 The problem comes when a message gets created 2 seconds after the first message.
 This message will not be removed after the specified 3 seconds.
 This message will be removed 1 seconds after creation.
 This is the point where the 3 seconds from the first message have passed.

+## What does the AdvGrowlModule is offering?
-The PrimeNG module provides you the sticky feature with a unique lifetime for each message.
+- The AdvGrowlModule provides you the sticky feature with a unique lifetime for each message.
 The specified lifetime is unique for each message.
 The growl message will only disappear after the given time has elapsed or you pressed the cancel button on the growl message.
-Furthermore the PrimeNGAdvancedGrowl module provides u a messageservice.
+- The PrimeNGAdvancedGrowl module provides you a messageservice.
 With the help of this service you have a central way to create growl messages.

 ## How do you use PrimeNGAdvancedGrowl?
 ### installation